Is Diffuse Large B-Cell Lymphoma Hereditary? | MyLymphomaTeam

 • Other factors affect DLBCL risk, including age, autoimmune conditions, certain viral infections, and environmental factors.

-If you or a loved one has been diagnosed with diffuse large B-cell lymphoma, you may have concerns about whether this type of lymphoma can be passed down in families.
-While a family history of blood cancers does raise the risk of developing DLBCL, inheritance isn’t the only risk factor.
-DLBCL is usually caused by acquired mutations — changes that develop in one person — related to environmental factors.
+If you or a loved one has been diagnosed with DLBCL, you may have concerns about whether this type of lymphoma can be passed down in families.
+Although a family history of blood cancers does raise the risk of developing DLBCL, it isn’t the only risk factor.
+DLBCL is usually caused by acquired mutations — DNA changes that develop during a person’s lifetime — related to environmental factors.

 Family History and DLBCL

-One large 2015 review of studies found that people with a first-degree relative with NHL were about 1.8 times more likely to develop DLBCL.
+One large review of studies found that people with a first-degree relative with NHL were about 1.8 times more likely to develop DLBCL.
 There was also an increased risk of NHL in people who had a first-degree relative with Hodgkin lymphoma or leukemia.
 DLBCL risk was 2.1 times higher in people with a family history of Hodgkin lymphoma, who also had slightly raised risks of follicular lymphoma and chronic lymphocytic leukemia (CLL).
-Follicular lymphoma and CLL are slower-growing NHL subgroups that can progress to DLBCL.
+Follicular lymphoma and CLL are slower-growing types of B-cell lymphomas that can progress to DLBCL.

-Researchers also looked at more than 121,000 participants in the California Teachers Study and found about 1.7 times increase in the risk of DLBCL in people who had a first-degree relative with lymphoma.
+Oncology researchers also looked at more than 121,000 participants in the California Teachers Study and found about a 1.7 times increase in the risk of DLBCL in people who had a first-degree relative with lymphoma.

 Genetic Changes in DLBCL

-The genetic changes that lead to DLBCL have been well studied.
+The genetic changes — also known as mutations or aberrations — that lead to DLBCL have been well studied.
 Damaged genes can lead to DLBCL in two ways:

-• Chromosomal translocation — Part of a chromosome breaks off and attaches to a different chromosome.
+• Chromosomal translocation — Part of a chromosome breaks off and attaches to a different chromosome, commonly occurring in BCL6, BCL2, and MYC genes.

 More than 150 gene changes that can lead to DLBCL have been identified through genome sequencing — testing that looks at all the DNA in a cell.
 More clinical trials are needed to understand which gene mutations run in families.
 Hopefully, future knowledge of DLBCL genetics will help identify genes that can pass from parents to offspring.

 Family history isn’t the only important risk factor for DLBCL.
-For example, age, other conditions, and environmental factors (caused by outside exposures) — or a combination of these — can also play a role.
-Another term for acquired mutations that develop as a result of environmental factors is “de novo.”
+For example, age, other health conditions, and environmental factors (caused by outside exposures) — or a combination — can also play a role.
+Any substance or situation associated with more acquired mutations can make it more likely that cancer may develop.

-A combination of genetic and environmental factors leads to autoimmune conditions, in which the immune system attacks your body’s own tissues.
+A combination of genetic and environmental factors leads to autoimmune conditions, in which the immune system attacks your body’s tissues or organs.
 An overactive immune system means that more immune cells — and possibly more abnormal cells — will be produced.
-This process increases the risk of DLBCL because this blood cancer is caused by abnormal B lymphocytes, a type of immune cell.

 Autoimmune conditions that may increase the risk of NHL and DLBCL include: